Christina McEvoy worked in partnership with Visit Idaho to create this Travel Tip.

 Begin the day at Centennial Waterfront Park in Twin Falls.
 There is a free parking lot and a big grassy area to unload your gear.
 As mentioned earlier, AWOL Sports has a location at the park making it super convenient to rent and launch your kayaks or paddleboards.
 Once on the water, you will paddle upstream towards the Perrine Bridge and Shoshone Falls.
 The good thing is that you won’t feel overly taxed because the Snake River’s flow slows down in the summer.
 Think of paddling on a calm lake and that’s what paddling on this section of river will feel like.

-Continue under the Perrine Bridge, the 1,500-foot long arch style bridge spanning the 500-foot deep canyon.
+Continue under the Perrine Bridge, the 1,500-foot long arch-style bridge spanning the 500-foot deep canyon.
 Make sure to look up to see the BASE jumpers leaping from the bridge with their parachutes.
 The first leg of the trek is easy and flat and after about two miles, you’ll arrive at Pillar Falls, which is about halfway to Shoshone Falls.
 Many people make their final destination Pillar Falls, so if you aren’t quite sure you want to make the full trek to Shoshone Falls, this is a great place to stop and turn around.
 However, it’s well worth going the whole way if you are up for it!!

 Continuing onto Shoshone Falls from Pillar Falls is where it can get tricky.
 In order to get around Pillar Falls, you have to portage out across the falls, about 300 yards.
 Depending on the time of summer that you make the trip, these falls can still be pretty full making it a little sketchier to cross them.
 In order to cross the falls successfully, look to the far right side of the falls (if you are facing the falls).
-There is an area here that you can walk up around the rocks (you will most likely be walking in a little bit of water), through a marshy area and then back into the river to continue on towards Shoshone Falls.
+There is an area here where you can walk up around the rocks (you will most likely be walking in a little bit of water), through a marshy area and then back into the river to continue on towards Shoshone Falls.

-Portaging out across this area will require teamwork to move paddleboards, kayaks and gear – so use caution as it can be slick walking across the rocks.
+Portaging out across this area will require teamwork to move paddleboards, kayaks and gear—so use caution as it can be slick walking across the rocks.
 We would recommend having one hand free at all times too (or holding a child’s hand if you have kids with you), so you can use it to hold onto the rock face to your left.
 Stay close to the rock face as you make your way up until you reach the marshy spot.

 Once you’ve navigated around Pillar Falls, it’s about another 1.5 miles up to Shoshone Falls.
 By the time you reach these impressive falls, you will most likely be tired, but witnessing this spectacular wonder from river level will be well worth the wait.
 It is truly a once-in-a-lifetime experience.
 The falls are so breathtaking and mesmerizing, yet you will quickly realize how powerful they are too.
 Because of the turbulence of the water and the strong hydraulics beneath the falls, you should view this geological wonder from a safe distance.
-If you are on a paddleboard, you will notice how the currents from the river and crashing falls get more intense, and so getting down on your knees (versus standing) or sitting down is probably necessary.
+If you are on a paddleboard, you will notice how the currents from the river and crashing falls get more intense, so getting down on your knees (versus standing) or sitting down is probably necessary.

 On the far right side of the falls are some rocks and areas where you can pull off to take a break, eat a snack and snap some photos.
 Soak in those views and the accomplishment of making it this far!!
 Enjoy your break here before making the four-mile paddle back.